Constant Contact vs Mailchimp:

 • Basic eCommerce integrations

-Its clean interface and guided setup make it especially appealing to beginners who want to launch campaigns quickly without a steep learning curve.
+Its clean interface is especially appealing to beginners.
+The guided setup allows them to launch campaigns quickly.
+It doesn’t require a steep learning curve.

 🟨 Mailchimp: A Robust, All-in-One Marketing Platform